Picture this: It’s morning. Your family is still asleep and you have the kitchen, a pot of coffee, and a good book to yourself.

 - 1/4 cup Berry Compote

 To a large mixing bowl, add flaxseed and water and let set for a minute or two.
-Then add olive oil, maple syrup, baking soda, baking powder, and salt and whisk to combine.
+Then add oil, maple syrup, baking soda, baking powder, and salt and whisk to combine.
 Add almond milk and whisk again until well combined.